foldfelis/Terming.jl/README.md

 ### **Looking for color screeen?**

 It is recommended to use [Crayons](https://github.com/KristofferC/Crayons.jl) to gain more decorations.
+Here is an [example](example/features/logo.jl)